rigwild/redacted-club-nft/README.md

 **Note:** This is a direct fork of https://github.com/rigwild/anons-secret-nft

-This repository will list every rarity score for each Anons NFTs from https://redactedclub.com/ on the [Secret Network](https://scrt.network/).
+This repository will list every rarity score for each Redacted Club NFTs from https://redactedclub.com/ on the [Secret Network](https://scrt.network/).

 The rarity score is calculed following [these formulas (`Rarity Score: How is it Calculated?` section)](https://raritytools.medium.com/ranking-rarity-understanding-rarity-calculation-methods-86ceaeb9b98c#2942).